elixir-luxembourg/daisy/doc/deployment.md

 ### Load Demo Data (Optional)

-To load demo data, including mock datasets, projects, and a demo admin account:
+In case you are provisioning a demo instance, following command loads demo data, including mock datasets, projects, and a demo admin account:

 ```bash
 docker compose exec web python manage.py load_demo_data
 ```

+You can log in with the demo admin credentials provided during the demo data setup (username: `admin`, password:`admin` by default) or as one of the regular users (see the `About` page for more detail).

 ### Build the Search Index